JoDehli/PyLoxone/README.md

 6. Add the Intgration and fill out all required fields
 7. Restart Home-Assitant

+## Supported Loxone Entities
+Currently, this integration supports the following Loxone entities by mapping them to Home Assistant entities.
+If you encounter a Loxone entity that is currently not supported, you can post a feature request so it can be looked into.

+- InfoOnlyAnalog and InfoOnlyDigital
+- Switch, TimedSwitch and Pushbutton
+- Jalousie, Window and Gate
+- Intercom
+- LightControllerV2
+- Alarm
+- Fan
+- RoomControllerV2
+- AudioZoneV2
+- Slider
+- TextInput

 ## Log Configuration
 Use the following settings if you paste a log into a issue: